desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 {:unnumbered}
 ### Recommendations

-1. Registries and (outside the RRR model) registrars SHOULD provide a channel for manual DS maintenance in order to enable recovery when the Child has lost access to its signing key(s).
+1. Registries and registrars SHOULD provide a channel for manual DS maintenance in order to enable recovery when the Child has lost access to its signing key(s).
 This manual channel is also needed when a DNS operator does not support DS automation or refuses to cooperate.

 2. When DS updates are received through a manual or EPP interface, they SHOULD be executed immediately.